lschmdt/cppcourse-brunel/README.md

 All the constants as numbers of inhibitory or excitatory neurons, potential which are given after spikes could be changed in the file : Constant.hpp
 To use the doxygen documentation : make doc -> then the file will be create into the folder html.
 To open it click on a file in this folder.

-To run the simulation : ./Neuron -> after the compilation with cmake To run the tests and look if they pass or not : ./Neuron_unittest1 -> after the compilation with cmake
+To run the simulation : ./Neuron -> after the compilation with cmake

+To run the tests and look if they pass or not : ./Neuron_unittest1 -> after the compilation with cmake

+To obtain the plots : https://cs116-plot.antoinealb.net/ once there, upload spikes.gdf into the website and submit it.
+Then the image will appear.